simplicity444/Analysing-Financial-Trends-and-Spending-Patterns-in-Opay-Account-Transactions/README.md

 Visualization: Use cards for each measure or a table to display total and average credit values.

-3. Determine the Total and Average Debit Transactions
+- 3. Determine the Total and Average Debit Transactions

-Measures:

-Total Debit: Sum of all debit transactions.
+- Measures:Total Debit: Sum of all debit transactions.

 Total Debit = SUM('YourTable'[Debit])